generaltoto/gtech1-b01-snake/README.md

 ```bash
 sudo apt install g++ make
 ```
-note : the program should be alble to run with other compilers.
+note : the program should be able to run with other compilers.

 # Launch the game & controls